jappeace/jappeaceApplication/content/undeadlock-event-source.md

 Having an automated test available showing the issue was a great help with iterating potential solutions.
-If we has skipped this small step of reproducing the issue, we may have feared of to moving pack ingestation to a sepate machine, which would've taken weeks to implement and not actually solve anything.
+If we has skipped this small step of reproducing the issue, we may have focused on the CPU observation and moved pack ingestation to a separate machine, which would've taken weeks to implement and not actually solve anything.

 Furthermore, it's humbling to see that even after having used relational databases for more then a decade,
-I still can learn new things.
+I still can learn new things about them.
 For example that the auto increment sidesteps the Postgres transaction was quite shocking to me.
-Here once more the automated test helped, because adapted initially the implementation to show how it wouldn't work to a colleague.
-But to my surprise the test passed!

 ## Resources